 Ointment and perfume rejoice the heart: so doth the sweetness of a man’s friend by hearty counsel.
 Proverbs 27:9

 I have the most amazing friends in the world.
 My best friends are comprised of amazing women who encourage and cheer one another to accomplish amazing things.
 When one rejoices, we all rejoice.
 When one is hurting, we all hurt.
 If one is promoted and receives a raise at work, there isn’t jealousy; there is pure joy as we thank God for blessing our friend!
-When one loses her job, like me, they paypal you money to buy coffee and send you free meals from Hello Fresh.
+We send coffee gift cards and UberEats meals when someone is going through a difficult time.

 In short—we support each other, love one another fiercely, and have been with one another through the highs and lows of life.
 Our friendship is a form of unconditional love.
 I have thanked God so many times for gifting me with like-minded, caring, hilarious, brilliant, encouraging, authentic (I could go on) friendships.
 In short, my friends are the best of the best.